 What do Stripe, Facebook, Google, Adobe, and SalesForce have in common?

-They’re all part of a growing list of incredible companies that have come on a team building adventure with Museum Hack in San Francisco – and they’ve all loved it.
+They’re all part of a growing list of companies that have done team building activities in San Francisco with Museum Hack – and they’ve all loved it.

 Museum Hack is a renegade museum tour company that works with businesses and other organizations to help improve group communication, loyalty, and innovation.
-And here’s the thing: our events are actually fun while still ensuring awesome results.
+And here’s the thing: our team building events are actually fun while still ensuring awesome results.
 We adapt every tour to meet the individual needs of each company we work with to achieve all of your team building goals, all while having an incredible time.
+If you are looking for another type of team event then here are more ideas for team building activities in San Francisco.

 Is team building something your company needs?
 How do you know if your employees would benefit from an afternoon of bonding with Museum Hack?